mfabinski/CrowdInsurance/README.md

  DB_SSL
 ```

-5. or use a docker-compose.yml file and docker-compose
+...or use a docker-compose.yml file and docker-compose to start your server.

 Create a `docker-compose.yml` file: